genouest/biomaj-download/README.md

     * downloader(s): all (except `LocalDownload`).
     * effect: sets the condition on which we should stop retrying to download a file.
     * default: `stop_after_attempt(3)` (i.e. stop after 3 attempts).
+    * note: introduced in version 3.2.1.
   * **wait_policy**:
     * parameter: an instance of Tenacity `wait_base` or a string (see [Retrying](#retrying)).
     * downloader(s): all (except `LocalDownload`).
     * effect: sets the wait policy between download attempts.
     * default: `wait_fixed(3)` (i.e. wait 3 seconds between attempts).
+    * note: introduced in version 3.2.1.
   * **skip_check_uncompress**:
     * parameter: bool.
     * downloader(s): all (except `LocalDownload`).